edisonpapers/the-working-estate/1/README.md

 ## Mina Edison and the Edison Children

-#### TECH NOTE: 3 images as slideshows or single row of cards/tiles - Desired Juncture behavior: Convert the following three NPGallery images into a slideshow/carousel or multi-image viewer if supported.
+#### TECH NOTE: 4 images as slideshow or single row of cards/tiles - Desired Juncture behavior: Convert the following three NPGallery images into a slideshow/carousel or multi-image viewer if supported.
 If not, display as cards or a grouped image sequence.

 Alt text: Mina Edison with infant, possibly Madeleine Edison